Automated SoD Remediation: From Risk Detection to Resolution

 - Re-run the analysis to confirm the conflict is resolved and no new conflicts were introduced

 Steps 3 through 7 are repeated for every conflict.
-Each iteration requires cross-referencing role assignments, composite role structures, authorization objects, usage logs, and organizational context.
-For a system with complex role hierarchies and thousands of users, this process can take months of a skilled consultant's time.
+Each pass requires cross-referencing role assignments, composite role structures, authorization objects, usage logs, and organizational context.
+On a system with complex role hierarchies and thousands of users, this can eat months of a skilled consultant's time.

 Why Manual Remediation Falls Short